Family Group Conferencing

 Before the Family Group Conference

-• help the family identify the important people to invite to the meeting.
-This goes beyond birth family.
-It can include the step-family, extended family, friends.
-As well as other important relationships, like neighbours and church groups.
+• Help the family identify the important people to invite to the meeting.
+For example, extended family, friends, other important relationships including neighbours and faith groups.

-• visit all key family members in person or call them, including the children the plan will be about.
+• Visit all key family and friends in person or contact them, including the children.

-• make sure the meeting is safe by setting clear ground rules
+• Make sure the meeting is safe by agreeing clear ground rules.

-• ensure the child or young person is comfortable and their voice is ‘heard’ and central in the plan
+• Ensure the child is comfortable, their voice is ‘heard’ and central to the plan.

 The family agree how the plan will be monitored and if it will need to be reviewed.